Stefan Slivkov

 Slivkov returned home to become a dedicated builder of the newly freed Eastern Rumelia.
 He was one of the key figures of the Bulgarian unification.
-Subsequently, he was elected mayor of Stara Zagora (March 1885 - March 1886), Deputy Mayor, member of the County Council for many years, and ultimately became a Bulgarian National Assemblyman representing the People's Party of Bulgaria.
+Subsequently, he was elected mayor of Stara Zagora (March 1885 – March 1886), Deputy Mayor, member of the County Council for many years, and ultimately became a Bulgarian National Assemblyman representing the People's Party of Bulgaria.

+Legacy

 Slivkov is remembered with great affection in Stara Zagora.
 Grateful citizens erected multiple statues and monuments; schools and streets are also named in his honor.